ML-KULeuven/socceraction/docs/documentation/valuing_actions/vaep.rst

 VAEP
 -----

-VAEP is based on the insight that players tend to perform actions with two possible intentions:
+VAEP (Valuing Actions by Estimating Probabilities) is based on the insight that players tend to perform actions with two possible intentions:

 1. increase the chance of scoring a goal in the short-term future and/or,
 2. decrease the chance of conceding a goal in the short-term future.